cecio/eChallengeCoin-2022/README.md

 ## Step 3: the analysis

-All, from this point, is pretty much equal to the [2021](https://github.com/cecio/eChallengeCoin-2021) version, so you can have a look to that guide to get the all the info you need ;-).
+All, from this point, is pretty much equal to the [2021](https://github.com/cecio/eChallengeCoin-2021) version, so you can have a look to `Step 3` of  that guide to get the all the info you need ;-).

 ## Wrap up